-At Children’s Dental Fun Zone of Los Angeles and Fontana, as well as in our three other locations, we make sure to offer our patients the option of having pediatric partials.
+At Children’s Dental FunZone, we make sure to offer our patients the option of having pediatric partial dentures.
 Even at a young age, children are still prone to tooth loss.
-Whether it’s because of dental disease, to decay, or a playground accident, missing teeth are an inevitable part of childhood and some parents may be uncertain as to how to approach the subject of replacing missing teeth at this stage.
+Whether it’s because of dental disease, tooth decay, or a playground accident, missing teeth are an inevitable part of childhood and some parents may be uncertain as to how to approach the subject of replacing missing teeth at this stage.

-What are the benefits of pediatric partials?
+What are the benefits of pediatric partial dentures?

-How are pediatric partials made?
+How are pediatric partial dentures made?

 Once the pediatric partial is cemented on, the child may feel some pressure.
-Over time, children tend to adapt to the pressure and get use to it to the extent that they no longer feel that there is anything in their mouth.
-Sometimes brushing around the edges of the pediatric partial may cause some discomfort or bleeding.
+Over time, children tend to adapt to the pressure and get used to it to the extent that they no longer feel that there is anything in their mouth.
+Sometimes brushing around the edges of the pediatric partial dentures may cause some discomfort or bleeding.
 Be that as it may, it is important to continue brushing these areas so that the inflammation around the gums goes down.

 Eventually, the slight bleeding on brushing will stop as the tissues become more accustomed to the partial.
 If the bleeding and discomfort continues however, the pediatric dentists at Children’s Dental FunZone can make the necessary adjustments to make the pediatric partial dentures more comfortable.

 For more information on pediatric partial dentures, visit one of our locations or call today for a consultation.
 We currently have office locations in West Covina, Eagle Rock, Montebello, Fontana, West Los Angeles, West Covina, Ontario, Reseda, San Fernando and Riverside.